openvinotoolkit/openvino/inference-engine/samples/classification_sample_async/README.md

 > **NOTE**: Before running the sample with a trained model, make sure the model is converted to the Inference Engine format (\*.xml + \*.bin) using the [Model Optimizer tool](../../../docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
 >
-> The sample accepts models in ONNX format (.onnx) that don't require preprocessing.
+> The sample accepts models in ONNX format (.onnx) that do not require preprocessing.

 You can do inference of an image using a trained AlexNet network on FPGA with fallback to CPU using the following command:
 ```sh